howard-university-web-services/Howard-Automation-Library/README.md

 - Reset password for a user: `sh ~/Sites/_hal/drupal/acquia/d7_reset_password.sh`.
 - Cancel user account: `sh ~/Sites/_hal/drupal/acquia/d7_cancel_user.sh`.

+## User maintenance

+The following is a quick guide to disabling uses across all howard ecosystems, if required.

+- For D8 sites, run `sh ~/Sites/_hal/drupal/acquia/update_via_drush.sh`, choose environments, and drush command when prompted: `user:cancel first.last`.
+- For D7 sites, run `sh ~/Sites/_hal/drupal/acquia/d7_cancel_user.sh`, and type in username when prompted, ie `first.last`.

+This will block the user account an reassign all content to anon user.

 ## Roadmap

 ### All Howard D8 acquia codebases